wenderdecastro/wenderdecastro/README.md

 * 📖 Learning System Development at SENAI de Informática.

-* 👨🏾‍🎓 TI apprendice since i was 11, modding minecraft with java and teaching programming logic on my school.
+* 👨🏾‍🎓 IT apprendice since i was 11, modding minecraft with java and teaching programming logic on my school.

 * ✍🏾 Design entusiast in general.